sajjadGG/book-python/fastapi/microservices/architecture.rst

 Database per Service
 ^^^^^^^^^^^^^^^^^^^^
-*  Keep each microservice’s persistent data private to that service and accessible only via its API.
+*  Keep each microservice's persistent data private to that service and accessible only via its API.

 Database per Service: